aarondunlop/CloudBleed/README.md

-This project is in response to the silly-named, but quite scary CloudFront CDN breach currently unfolding.
-While it is very possible that your data is secure and you are not affected the sites listed here: https://github.com/pirate/sites-using-cloudflare were verified to have exposed sensitive data including passwords, logins, personal information, etc.
+This project is in response to the silly-named, but scary CloudFront CDN issue currently unfolding.
+While it is very possible that your data is secure if you use a site on this list: https://github.com/pirate/sites-using-cloudflare a good chunk were verified to haave had sensitive data exposed - including passwords, logins, personal information, etc.

 As always when something like this comes about, change your passwords.
 This one is difficult because CloudFront is a massive player in this space so many, many sites were affected.
 Just because a site is on the list does not mean the sensitive parts of the site were, just because the sensitive parts were does not mean that *your* data was, etc. Still, this involves data that may still be cached/present, and it's worth the time to change your passwords if this affects you.

-And as always, a big plug for a good password management system.
-1password and Lastpass have excellent apps as do many others.
+This is a good time to put in a big plug for a good password management system.
+Lastpass and 1password have excellent apps as do many others.

-To do a quick sweep I exported my Chrome password file, then wrote this script to dump out anything I had affected.
+To do see what I needed to change I exported my Chrome password file, then wrote this script to dump out anything I had affected.

 To export Chrome passwords: